BIO

 Related Experience

-I have taken many workshops and attended demonstrations over the years with some incredible potters including: Robin Hopper, Gordon Hutchens, Freddie Rahn, Peter King, Steve Heineman, Deny James, Elaine Brewer-White, Alison Feargrieve, Tam Irving, Jane Hamlyn and Walter Ostrum among many others.
+I have taken many workshops and attended demonstrations over the years with some incredible potters including: Robin Hopper, Gordon Hutchens, Freddie Rahn, Peter King, Steve Heineman, Deny James, Elaine Brewer-White, Alison Feargrieve, Tam Irving, Jane Hamlyn, Chris Staley, Lorna Meaden and Beth Cavener among many others.

 Shows and Exhibitions